-You want cosplay pictures that can do your costume justice, but when you look up your favorite cosplayers online, it can be easy to be intimidated by the amount of digital manipulation in a lot of the pictures.
+You want cosplay pictures that can do your costume justice, but when you look up your favorite cosplayers online it can be easy to be intimidated by the amount of digital manipulation you see in a lot of the pictures.

 This post explains the basics of taking cosplay photos ready both to stand on their own or to be digitally enhanced.

 I like to think of these fundamental principles as falling under three categories that should be pretty familiar: "Lights," "Camera!" and "Action!"

 When and where you take your pictures is extremely important.
 If I take a picture of myself standing in my bathroom wearing a suit of armor, I could Photoshop in the world's most incredible background and the picture would still feel like I was standing in a bathroom.

 Here are a few steps to choosing the right time and place for your photo shoots:

 One of the main reasons that a bathroom photo looks like a bathroom photo no matter how you edit it is artificial lighting.

 Indoor lights have a yellowish cast to them which looks out of place in other settings.
 Furthermore, pictures taken indoors tend to have light coming from unusual places (from below, directly overhead, etc) that create double shadows, intense shine on skin, and other unnatural effects which feel dissonant when the background is switched out for something out-of-doors or ancient.